Recycling service changes 2019

 Aerosols – in the last 12 months there have been 3 fires at our recycling facility in Eastern Avenue, caused by aerosols.
 Although good to recycle because they are made of aluminium, we must make sure they are completely empty.
 Please do not recycle industrial aerosols, for example, paint cans, oven cleaners, lighter fuel or glue as these are particularly dangerous.

 Batteries – batteries are a known ignition source and we must eliminate any possible risk of explosion and fire in our recycling facility.
 All major supermarkets have a provision in store to recycle batteries and for this reason we will no longer collect them in your kerbside service.

 Textiles – The majority of the clothing we collect could be re-used rather than recycled.
 Please take good quality clothing to charity shops where it will be put to good use.
 We've decided to no longer collect this material because once wet, it is no longer recyclable and it's impossible to keep dry in wet conditions when collected from the kerb side.

 Worn out clothing not fit for resale? - Some clothing banks will accept them along with a number of supermarkets and high-street shops.

-We are aware that M&S and H&M have a 'take back scheme' in place, please visit their websites for details.
+We're aware that M&S and H&M have a 'take back scheme' in place, please visit their websites for details.

 Small electrical items – we now provide a collection for small electrical items.
 Small Waste Electronic and Electrical Equipment is the UK’s fastest growing waste stream.
 Technology evolves at such a fast pace and older electrical and electronic items are often made redundant.
 The vast majority of these items such as mobile phones contain valuable plastics and metals which can be recycled and turned into new products.
 To ensure your electrical items are collected please put them on the lid of your green box.
-If they're in good working use take to a charity shop for re-use (not all charity shops may be able to take electrical items).
+If they're still working take to a charity shop for re-use (not all charity shops may be able to take electrical items).